Washington commercial landlords could get coronavirus relief on tax bills under new Assessor proposal

 As pandemic-stricken business tenants fall behind on rent, the King County Assessor has a new proposal that could help commercial and multifamily landlords get some much-desired relief on their property tax bills.

-Assessor John Wilson asked the State Legislature Thursday to allow counties to move more quickly to lower the taxable value of commercial properties whose owners have been unable to collect rent since the statewide stay-at-home order shuttered most storefronts.
+Assessor John Wilson asked the state Legislature Thursday to allow counties to move more quickly to lower the taxable value of commercial properties whose owners have been unable to collect rent since the statewide stay-at-home order shuttered most storefronts.

 If the proposal passes in a special legislative session later this year, it could reduce King County property tax collections by 2.5%, or nearly $155 million.